CryptoFranc (XCHF) Price Reaches $1.08 on Major Exchanges

-CryptoFranc (XCHF) traded up 0.4% against the U.S. dollar during the 24 hour period ending at 7:00 AM ET on March 30th.
-CryptoFranc has a market capitalization of $2.15 million and approximately $15,348.00 worth of CryptoFranc was traded on exchanges in the last 24 hours.
-One CryptoFranc coin can now be bought for $1.08 or 0.00002270 BTC on major exchanges.
-Over the last seven days, CryptoFranc has traded up 2.3% against the U.S. dollar.
+CryptoFranc (XCHF) traded down 0.4% against the dollar during the one day period ending at 23:00 PM E.T. on April 1st.
+In the last seven days, CryptoFranc has traded 0.6% higher against the dollar.
+CryptoFranc has a total market capitalization of $2.17 million and approximately $19,518.00 worth of CryptoFranc was traded on exchanges in the last day.
+One CryptoFranc coin can currently be bought for about $1.08 or 0.00002332 BTC on popular exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.